Tom Clancy's Ghost Recon Wildlands: Gameplay

-When completing missions, players can reach the location where the mission starts through a variety of ways.
-Players can parachute from a helicopter, walk overland, or drive towards their objectives.
-Players are allowed to use multiple ways to complete objectives, such as utilizing stealth, melee combat, or using long-ranged or short-ranged weapons provided in the game.
+Players traverse the world through a variety of methods, including driving, flying, boating, and hiking, the most appealing option often depending on the current objective.
+Players use varying strategies and tactics to complete missions, including utilizing stealth to clear a base without alerting enemies or launching open attacks on targets.
 The game features outposts that can be taken down by players.
 Players can grab enemies at close range with one hand for defense as human shields, while using the other hand to shoot.
 Players can gain experience points to level up.
 The playable character can be customized, and loot found on enemies' corpses can be equipped by player characters.
 Weapons and gear can be upgraded as well.
 According to the creative director of the game, the AI of the game is unscripted and has their "own motivations and agendas".

-Each of the 21 areas on the map is controlled by a buchon, who is associated with one of four divisions of the cartel's operations: Influence, Security, Production and Smuggling.
-Clearing missions in an area and collecting key intel unlocks missions where players can target a buchon and eliminate him or her by killing or capturing the target (with some exceptions).
+Each of the 21 provinces on the map is controlled by a buchon, who is associated with one of four divisions of the cartel's operations: Influence, Security, Production and Smuggling.
+Clearing missions in an area and collecting key intel unlocks missions where players can target a buchon and eliminate them by killing or capturing the target (with some exceptions).
 Eliminating enough buchones in an operations division allows players to target that division's underboss, and eliminating that underboss and all of the buchones in an operations division leaves the division head vulnerable.
 Capturing this division head cripples and destabilizes the division and makes the cartel boss more vulnerable.

 It features cooperative multiplayer mode, in which players can be joined by up to three other players to explore the game's world and to complete campaign missions.
 The game can be played solo, in which the player will be accompanied by three AI teammates, which the player can give orders to, if a player wants a more "lone wolf" playstyle they can be disabled via the settings.
 A competitive multiplayer mode has been released as part of a free update on October 10, 2017.
 It features an elimination type of game mode in a timed 4v4 match with revives.
 Players can level up through multiplayer gameplay which enables them to improve the different class of characters available.